jtp184/taptag/README.md

 ![taptag_header](https://justinp-io-production.s3.amazonaws.com/store/835c2d89bbe994dc493af2d34a00b877.gif)

 Taptag is a gem for interacting with Waveshare's PN532 NFC HAT.
-It includes methods for reading and writing from mifare and ntag NFC tags, as well as simple mechanisms for storing and retrieving data.
+It includes methods for reading and writing from Mifare and Ntag NFC tags, as well as simple mechanisms for storing and retrieving data.

 ## Installation